Remember Stella, the silly skeleton who made quite the splash recently in my silver punchbowl?

 After sitting up in the punchbowl, Stella took an “oh woe is me” pose; lounging back in the smoky brew.

-Or maybe she was just having a hearty laugh at my expense?
+Or maybe she was just having a hearty laugh at my expense while wearing my vintage rhinestone jewelry?

-Tucked behind her missing right ear, Stella had tucked a black rose.
+Tucked behind her missing right ear, Stella had tucked a black eyeball rose.

 After I removed her makeshift wig of hair, the silly skeleton set the spider on top of her head.
 Stella must have been a little creeped out, as she clenched my pearls between her teeth.

-What she did next, however, was a step too far.
+What she did next, however, was a step (or pose) too far.

 Swinging from the Fixtures

-That’s when I found her dangling from the chandelier, about to dive into my beautiful silver punchbowl!
+That’s when I found her dangling from the chandelier, about to dive skull first into my beautiful silver punchbowl!
 Seriously Stella?

-Last year, I had found him perched over the Spooktacular Skeleton at the Feast Halloween Table.
+Last year, I had found him perched in the light fixture over the Spooktacular Skeleton at the Feast Halloween Table.

 At that point, I had had quite enough of Stella’s carrying on.